blaserethan/blaserethan.github.io/index.md

 Previously, I received my Masters in CS under the guidance of [Professor Hongning Wang](https://www.cs.virginia.edu/~hw5x/), and my BA in Physics and CS with Highest Distinction also from UVA.

 ## News
+- 2024/06: One work was accepted at the Workshop on In-context Learning at ICML 2024 as an Oral Spotlight.
 - 2024/02: One work was accepted at AISTATS 2024
 - 2023/10: I passed my Qualifying Examination
 - 2022/05: I started interning at SpaceX